sirjonasxx/G-Earth/.github/README.md

 1. Go to the latest release page [here](https://github.com/sirjonasxx/G-Earth/releases/latest);
 1. Look for your OS specifc version in the assets section and download it;
-1. Extract it to a new folder;
+1. Extract it to a new folder.

 > 🔔 If you are playing in the browser-based Unity client, you must install the [G-Chrome extension](https://chrome.google.com/webstore/detail/g-chrome/cdjgbghobmfmfcenhoahgfnfpcadddag) to make it work with G-Earth.